SpanningCloudApps/SB365-Powershell/README.md

 ### Get-SpanningUser

-Takes UPN as a single argument and returns user status
+Takes UPN as a single parameter and returns user status

 ```powershell
 PS> Get-SpanningUser -UserPrincipalName "a@contoso.com"